Austen Lane: Ultimate Fighting Championship

 Lane was scheduled to face Junior Tafa on February 11, 2023 at UFC 284.
 However, he withdrew from the bout due to undisclosed reasons.

-Lane faced Justin Tafa on June 24, 2023 at UFC on ABC: Emmett vs. Topuria.
+Lane faced Justin Tafa on June 24, 2023 at UFC on ABC 5.
 Less than thirty seconds into the bout, Lane eyepoked Tafa who was unable to continue, resulting in a no contest.
 The pair had a rematch on September 10, 2023 at UFC 293.
 Lane lost the fight via knockout in round one.

 Lane faced Jhonata Diniz on April 27, 2024, at UFC on ESPN 55.
 He lost the fight by knockout in the second round.

 Lane faced Robelis Despaigne on October 19, 2024 at UFC Fight Night 245.
 He won the fight by unanimous decision.

 Lane faced promotional newcomer Mário Pinto on March 1, 2025 at UFC Fight Night 253.
 He lost the fight by knockout in the second round.

 Lane faced Vitor Petrino on July 12, 2025, at UFC on ESPN 70.
 He lost the fight via a rear-naked choke submission in the first round.

+Lane faced Iwo Baraniewski on March 21, 2026, at UFC Fight Night 270, in his light heavyweight debut.
+He lost the fight by knockout early in the first round.

+On May 26, 2026, it was reported that Lane retired from MMA and was subsequently removed from the UFC roster.